memorieslp/awesome-mvps/README.md

 Jeff Bezos, the founder, started testing this hyphothesis by scaling it down to books only.

 **Description**: An online retailer store that sells books, however part of the backend was done manually.
 Jeff Bezos believed that online retailer stores was the future of the industry and the internet, so he started selling books online, because there were many books, and they were easy to buy and ship, they did not require big investiments and they were an extremely popular product.
-The first Amazon website is considered to be a Single Feature MVP, since all it did was selling books online, although Jeff Bezos would also physically buy the books and mail them to the costumers.
+The first Amazon website is an extremely simple website, since all it did was selling books online, although Jeff Bezos would also physically buy the books and mail them to the costumers.

 Bezos would add more types of products over the time, slowly validating his main hypothesis.

+**Features**: The website allowed people to choose which books to buy, so they could order them to be delivered at their home.
+The search system for products was not complex, because it had to work for books only, so this feature would gradually become more robust as more products were added.
+Originally, the front page talked about how Amazon was the perfect place to buy books, giving simple explanations to what the website was and what it could offer, a needed introduction given that, at the time, online retailer stores were basically non existant, so costumers had to first learn what Amazon actually was.
+Over time, the entire layout of the website would change to accommodate the new products and make it clear that Amazon was way more than just about selling books.

 ![amazon_mvp](https://user-images.githubusercontent.com/42478443/235662931-99e8336f-4b37-4a70-be7b-d0706a49fdd3.png)